Decentralized-ID/decentralized-id.github.io/_posts/workshops/2020-11-03-iiw-session-topics.md

 title: IIW Session Topics (Unofficial)
 layout: single
 description: Session topics from the Internet Identity Workshop over the past 15 years
-excerpt: "If you want to stay current in digital identity, keeping an eye on the session topics of the semi-annual internet identity workshop is a good place to start."
+excerpt: "If you want to stay current in digital identity, keeping an eye on the session topics of the biannual internet identity workshop is a good place to start."
 categories: ['Workshops']
 tags: ['DID',"WebAuthN",'Mattr']
 permalink: workshops/internet-identity-workshop/